Ninedeadeyes/7-Dungeons-Deep/README.md

 29/09/2020

 Made Attempt to modularize the game.
 Originally all code is within game.py.
-Click on game(mod version).py to run modulated version.
+Download 'My Modularize version' in place all data in same folder as

 Thanks to SauceChord to modularizing the 'Enemy' class which I had issues with performance.
 I have uploaded his version within 'SauceChord' whilst ' misc' was my failed attempt.